efueger/framework/README.md

 ##Plugins and Aliases
 The parameter names of these additional arguments can be aliases or service names.
 An alias maps a string of varying characters excluding the call separator `.` to any positive value.
 If the value is a configuration object then it will be resolved and its value returned.

 Plugins can be used in different ways, e.g to provide values, to trigger an event, or to call a service method.
-So each configuration is specific to their intended usage.
+So each configuration is specific to their intended use.
 ```php
 return [
     'blog:create' => new Service('Blog\Create'),